African bush elephant

-The African bush elephant (Loxodonta africana), also known as the African savanna elephant, is a species of elephant native to sub-Saharan Africa.
-It is one of three extant elephant species and, along with the African forest elephant, one of two extant species of African elephant.
-It is the largest living terrestrial animal, with fully grown bulls reaching an average shoulder height of 3.04–3.36 m and a body mass of 5.2–6.9 tonnes; the largest recorded specimen had a shoulder height of 3.96 m and an estimated body mass of 10.4 tonnes.
-The African bush elephant is characterised by its long prehensile trunk with two finger-like processes; a convex back; large ears which help reduce body heat; and sturdy tusks that are noticeably curved.
-The skin is grey with scanty hairs, and bending cracks which support thermoregulation by retaining water.
+The African bush elephant (Loxodonta africana), also known as the African savanna elephant, is a species of elephant native to sub-Saharan Africa and the largest living terrestrial animal, with fully grown bulls reaching an average shoulder height of 3.04–3.36 m and a body mass of 5.2–6.9 tonnes; the largest recorded specimen had a shoulder height of 3.96 m and an estimated body mass of 10.4 tonnes.
+It is characterised by its long prehensile trunk with two finger-like processes; a concave back; large ears which help reduce body heat; and sturdy tusks that are noticeably curved.
+Its skin is grey with scanty hairs, and bending cracks which support thermoregulation by retaining water.

 The African bush elephant inhabits a variety of habitats such as forests, grasslands, woodlands, wetlands and agricultural land.
 It is a mixed herbivore feeding mostly on grasses, creepers, herbs, leaves, and bark.
 The average adult consumes about 150 kg of vegetation and 230 l of water each day.
-A social animal, the African bush elephant often travels in herds composed of cows and their offspring.
+It is a social animal that lives in herds of cows and their offspring.
 Adult bulls usually live alone or in small bachelor groups.
-During the mating season, males go through a process called musth, a period of high testosterone levels and heightened aggression.
-For females, the menstrual cycle lasts three to four months, and gestation around 22 months, the longest of any mammal.
+During the mating season, males undergo musth, a period of high testosterone levels and heightened aggression.
+The menstrual cycle of cows lasts three to four months, and gestation around 22 months, the longest of any mammal.

 Since 2021, the African bush elephant has been listed as Endangered on the IUCN Red List.
 It is threatened foremost by habitat destruction, and in parts of its range also by poaching for meat and ivory.
 Between 2003 and 2015, the illegal killing of 14,606 African bush elephants was reported by rangers across 29 range countries.
-Chad is a major transit country for smuggling of ivory in West Africa.
-This trend was curtailed by raising penalties for poaching and improving law enforcement.
-Poaching of the elephant has dated back to the 1970s and 80s, which were considered the largest killings in history.
-In human culture, elephants have been extensively featured in literature, folklore and media, and are most valued for their large tusks in many places.
+Chad is a major transit country for smuggling of ivory in West Africa, though this trend was curtailed by raising penalties for poaching and improving law enforcement.
+Poaching of the elephant in the 1970–1980s were considered the largest killings in history.
+In human culture, elephants have been extensively featured in literature, folklore and media, and are most valued for their large tusks.